It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: October

 Description/Criteria: The Horatio Alger Association provides scholarships for students who have demonstrated integrity and perseverance in overcoming adversity.
-Other selection criteria include the strength of character, financial need, a good academic record (a GPA of 2.0 or higher), and a desire to contribute to society.
+Other selection criteria include the strength of character, financial need, an excellent academic record (a GPA of 2.0 or higher), and a desire to contribute to society.

 National Achievement Scholarships Program